arafato/CEN-Scaler/README.md

 ![CEN Scaler](docs/arch2.png)

 It automatically creates an event-triggered Function Compute that adapts the bandwidth and region connection values according to your configuration.
 You are free to define as many triggers and different configurations you need to accomodate for your requirements and cost optimizations.
 CEN Scaler will also setup the neccessary RAM service role and minimum permissions needed to scale the CEN bandwidth.
 Function Compute will then assume this role and use a temporary token issued by Alibaba Cloud Secure Token Service (STS) to authorize itself against the CEN API when it is triggered.
 Along with the event trigger the according bandwidth configuration will be passed to the Function Compute instance which it uses to parametrize the call accordingly.

+## Metric-based
+The example described here is implemented in our [default metric template](https://github.com/arafato/CEN-Scaler/blob/master/terraform/metric/metricbased.tf).
+Let's again look at the typcial CEN-based setup as discussed in previous section.
+This time we focus on dynamically scaling the region bandwidth between `eu-central-1`(Frankfurt) and `cn-beijing` based on the current network utilization.

+We want to automatically upscale the current region bandwidth by 1 MBit/s if the every minute average utilization of the current region bandwidth was above 90% for the last 2 minutes.
+Likewise we would like to downscale the current bandwidth by 1 Mbit/s if the average utilization was below 60% for the last 3 minutes.
+No matter if we up- or downscale, we also need to adjust the current bandwidth package accordingly that is attached to the CEN instance.

 # Roadmap
 - We are currently working on supporting Cloud Monitor events and alarms to trigger scaling actions.
 This will allows for metric-based scaling rules for CEN.